abstractmachines/r-stats-probability/README.md

 >> The *nature* of the distribution function associated with a random variable, determines whether the variable is discrete or continuous.

 - Discrete random variables have a stepwise function.
+- Continuous random variables have a continuous function.

+### Axioms of continuous RV distributions

+- For a continuous random variable `Y`, then $\forall y \in \mathbb{R}, P(Y = y) = 0$,
+that is,

+> Continuous random variables have a zero probability at discrete points.

+Wackerly uses the example of daily rainfall; probability of exactly 2.312 inches, a discrete point, is quite unlikely;
+probability of between 2 and 3 inches is quite likely; an interval.

 > Semantics and Idioms of `R` language for probability distributions:
 Considered separate from pure mathematical theory.